 Trayvon Martin.
 Akai Gurley.
 Michael Brown.
 Now add Tamir Rice to the list.

 Several groups and elected officials are weighing in on the lack of indictment in the killing of Eric Garner.

 No Indictment!
 And things in Ferguson went from grand jury to grand fury.

 On the heels of Attorney General Eric Holder tendering his resignation, President Obama announced that Secretary of Defense Chuck Hagel is resigning.

 With the pending grand jury decision regarding Ferguson, Mo., police officer Darren Wilson in the national news, the suburb of St. Louis can do with some good news.

 “The grand jury process is broken, and it should be indicted,” said attorney Benjamin Crump.

 Reverberations from the grand jury’s no indictment of Officer Darren Wilson who shot and killed an unarmed Michael Brown in Ferguson, Mo., Aug.
 9 echoed in hundreds of communities this week.

-All eyes are on Ferguson, Mo., again as a grand jury decides whether to indict Officer Darren Wilson for the fatal shooting of unarmed Black teen Michael Brown.
+A grand jury decides not to indict Officer Darren Wilson in the killing of Black, unarmed 18-year-old Michael Brown.